-Green Futures Now! is a leadership program for people aged 12 – 25 to build knowledge and activate participation and solutions to address environmental issues.
+Green Futures Now! is a leadership program for people aged 12 – 25 aimed at building knowledge and supporting young people to help tackle local environmental issues.

-Green Futures Now! involves a series of intensive workshops and activities that support young people with the climate issues facing our region.
-These initial workshops connect young people with the work that is happening locally to mitigate, adapt and respond to climate change.
-Participants meet people working in a range of fields whose work contributes to the transition towards an environmentally sustainable future.
+Green Futures Now! program begins with a series of workshops and activities that connect young people with the work that is happening locally to mitigate, adapt and respond to climate change.
+Participants gain hands-on knowledge and skills from local people who are helping create an environmentally sustainable future.

-Following the three intensives, young people participating in this program lead their own project to address climate change and broader environmental issues they identify.
-Projects in previous years have included: a ‘Walk In the Park’ environmental scavenger hunt, compiling ‘Living Simply’ packs for community members, and creating video interviews profiling local people and groups leading environmental action.
-Further information on previous year’s programs can be found below.
+Following the workshops, the young people lead their own project to address climate change and broader environmental issues.
+Projects in previous years have involved a winter clothing donation drive, an environmental scavenger hunt, ‘Living Simply’ packs and video interviews of local environmental champions.
+Please read below for further information on these projects.

 Green Futures Now! means: